zed-industries/docs/general/telemetry.md

 ## Dataflow

 Telemetry is sent from the application to zed.dev.
-Data is proxied through our servers simply to enable us to easily switch analytics services; we never store this data.
+Data is proxied through our servers to enable us to easily switch analytics services; we never store this data.
 The data is then sent off to various services:

 - [Datadog](https://www.datadoghq.com): Cloud-monitoring service - stores diagnostic events
 - [Clickhouse](https://clickhouse.com): Business Intelligence platform - stores both diagnostic and metric events